-This graduate program in Multicategorical Special Education is designed for individuals wishing to seek initial teaching certification in special education through a graduate studies program.
-The Multicategorical Special Education program emphasizes theoretical and practical implications of identification, assessment and instruction of students with disabilities.
+This graduate program in Multi-categorical Special Education is designed for individuals wishing to seek initial teaching certification in special education through a graduate studies program.
+The Multi-categorical Special Education program emphasizes theoretical and practical implications of identification, assessment and instruction of students with disabilities.

 Candidates in the program examine current educational theory and practice and explore a variety of viewpoints to reflectively develop their professional competence and teaching style.
 They explore social issues affecting students and expand their awareness of and respect for the unique development of each student.
-During their course work, they consider effective collaboration and accountability to students, parents, colleagues, and the community.
+During the student candidate's course work, they consider effective collaboration and accountability to students, parents, colleagues, and the community.
 By re-examining the development of values and professional ethics, candidates gain greater intellectual and ethical insight.